lwittchen/lwittchen.github.io/index.md

 ## Education

-_2016/04 - present_ - Degree sought: Energy and Finance (M.Sc.) from University of Duisburg-Essen (Avg. grade: 1.5)
+_2016/04 - present_ - Degree sought: Energy and Finance (M.Sc.) from University of Duisburg-Essen
 _2017/08 - 2017/12_ - Exchange Semester at the Norwegian School of Economics

-_2012/09 - 2016/03_ - Energiewirtschaft (B.Eng.) at University of Applied Science Dortmund (Avg. grade: 1.3)
+_2012/09 - 2016/03_ - Energiewirtschaft (B.Eng.) at University of Applied Science Dortmund

 * * *